The Examination Boards

 Please pay attention to these factors and contact the ZPS if you have any questions.

-In principle, no subsequent admissions to modules will be authorised after the end of the revision phase for reasons of equal treatment.
-Exceptions can only be granted if it can be proven by a doctor that the student was unable to enrol.
+No subsequent admissions to modules will be authorised after the end of the revision phase.
+Exceptions can only be granted in special individual cases.

 A placement recommendation is only made as part of your application for a higher semester at Paderborn University.
 The following documents are required for a placement recommendation: